-(2) Following close of the CYQ, Gross Revenue received for CYQ that has closed shall first be applied to reimburse Inventergy for cumulative Advance Payments, to the extent not already offset against Lopoco Revenue Share, and shall then be applied to reimburse Monetization Expenses.
+(2) Following close of the CYQ, Gross Revenue received for CYQ that has closed shall first be applied to reimburse Inventergy for all Advance Payments, to the extent not already offset against Lopoco Revenue Share, and shall then be applied to reimburse Monetization Expenses.

-(a) "Monetization Expenses" means (i) third party disbursements made to promote the IP to encourage or entice third parties to take a license to IP or to enter into an agreement for Technology Transfer, including any litigation settlement (i.e., not including expenses paid to a Party's employees), (ii) third party disbursements electively made by Inventergy to develop the IP (e.g., patent preparation fees, filing fees, maintenance fees, and similar expenses), and (iii) Lopoco third party travel costs that are approved by Inventergy (in support of either promotion-related activities or in support of Support Services); for example, Monetization Expenses include fees paid by Inventergy to a third party reverse engineering (RE) firm or a marketing firm or to outside counsel to prepare a claim chart, to third party experts or litigation counsel, or reasonable travel expenses relating to promoting the IP, as well as Lopoco's reasonable travel expenses, for travel requested by Inventergy to assist with consummation of an agreement or other marketing of the Lopoco Technology.
+(a) "Monetization Expenses" means (i) compensation(s) to third parties made to promote the IP to encourage or entice third parties to take a license to IP or to enter into an agreement for Technology Transfer, (i.e., not including expenses paid to a Party's employees), and (ii) Lopoco or Inventergy third party travel costs that are approved by the other party (in support of either promotion-related activities or in support of IP Support Services); for example, Monetization Expenses include fees paid by Inventergy to a third party marketing firm or to outside counsel to prepare a claim chart, to third party experts , or reasonable travel expenses relating to promoting the IP as approved by Lopoco, as well as Lopoco's reasonable travel expenses, for travel to assist with consummation of an agreement or other marketing of the Lopoco Technology.
 Only a Party identified as responsible for the pertinent expenses, where such expenses are also Monetization Expenses, can claim reimbursement; for example, Lopoco's marketing expenses are not considered Monetization Expenses, and Lopoco's expenses relating to patenting are not considered Monetization Expenses.
 For avoidance of doubt, expenses not directly incurred for monetizing the IP are non-reimbursable and are not to be deducted from Gross Revenues, but rather are to be paid for by the Party responsible for such expenses from that Party's Revenue Share, as provided earlier.

-All Lopoco Monetization Expenses, in order to be deducted from Gross Revenue, must be actually paid-out by Lopoco and must be documented to Inventergy within four (4) calendar months in which such expense is paid out, and will then be applied to the CYQ in which such expenses are reported/received.
-Monetization Expenses applied against Gross Revenues, however, irrespective of source/Party submitting such Monetization Expenses, shall be capped at an aggregate of 50% of Gross Revenues received for the just-closed CYQ, with any excess Monetization Expenses carried over to the next CYQ on a prorata basis for each of the Parties.
+All Monetization Expenses, in order to be deducted from Gross Revenue, must be actually paid-out and must be documented to the other party within 2 (2) calendar months in which such expense is paid out, and will then be applied to the CYQ in which such expenses are reported/received.
+Monetization Expenses applied against Gross Revenues, however, irrespective of source/Party submitting such Monetization Expenses, shall be capped at an aggregate of 20% of Gross Revenues received for the just-closed CYQ, with any excess Monetization Expenses carried over to the next CYQ on a prorata basis for each of the Parties.

-(3) Following allocation of Gross Revenue to reimbursement of Advance Payments and Monetization Expenses, remaining "Net Revenue" will then be paid out following close of the pertinent CYQ (e.g., on May 15 for Q1, August 15 for Q2, November 15 for Q3 and February 15 for Q4) to the Parties according to respective Revenue Share.
-The Party paying the Revenue Share to the other Party shall provide an accounting sufficient to determine how Net Revenue and each Party's Revenue Share was arrived at from Gross Income.
+(3) Following allocation of Gross Revenue to reimbursement of Advance Payments and Monetization Expenses, remaining "Net Revenue" will then be paid out following close of the pertinent CYQ (e.g., on May 15 for Q1, August 15 for Q2, November 15 for Q3 and February 15 for Q4) to the Parties according to respective Revenue Share.The two parties shall endeavor to work together in good faith to arrive at the accounting of all such monies, and such accounting will then be used to disburse payments.
+If, for some reason, such cooperation is not possible, then the Party paying the Revenue Share to the other Party shall provide an accounting sufficient to determine how Net Revenue and each Party's Revenue Share was arrived at from Gross Income.

 (4) Any dispute regarding Monetization Expenses and/or Revenue Share shall be handled pursuant to the Dispute Resolution Process.